kiancross/unifed/README.md

 On your own machine, follow the instructions [here](https://nodejs.org/en/download/).

-Version 12 is the recomended choice.
+Version 12 is the recommended choice.

 ### Step 3 - Install yarn
 ```console